The God Who Dwells

-Jewish scholars have coined a term, adopted by Christians, to refer to the indwelling presence of God: shekinah.
-Although this word is not actually used in the biblical text, it is derived from the verb shakan, which is found repeatedly throughout the Old Testament.
+Jewish scholars have coined a term, adopted by Christians, to refer to the indwelling presence of God: Gambia shekinah.
+Although this word is not actually used in the biblical text, it is derived from the verb can you buy prednisone over the counter in mexico shakan, which is found repeatedly throughout the Old Testament.
 According to Brown-Driver-Briggs, this translates as settle down, abide, dwell, tabernacle or reside.
 Thus, in Exodus 25:8, when the Lord says to Moses “have them make a sanctuary for me, and I will dwell among them” (NIV), he is in effect offering to become their neighbour, a permanent presence in their midst.
-Similarly, the word used for the Tabernacle, mishkan, is also derived from the same root and simply signifies dwelling-place.
+Similarly, the word used for the Tabernacle, Péruwelz mishkan, is also derived from the same root and simply signifies dwelling-place.

 It is easy for us, with our New Testament lens, to miss the radical significance of this.
 The Lord Almighty, the living God, the creator of the world wants to come down and live among his people for ever.
 No longer a distant God, who only reveals himself to favoured individuals, but a God as real to the average person as their next-door neighbour.
 Yahweh revealed himself to be a God of intimacy, holy yet approachable, and pleased to settle in the midst of his chosen people.
 Not only this, but the Israelites did not have to transport their God when they moved, as other nations had to carry their idols.
 The Tabernacle itself obviously did have to be carried, and there were strict rules for this, but the presence of the Lord, represented by cloud or fire, moved independently and, when they stopped, chose to return to the Tabernacle!